Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

 Dump Paraview With OBBs
 ^^^^^^^^^^^^^^^^^^^^^^^

 This operator allows you to display OBBs around polyhedra in paraview.
 These files are stored in different files from those used to store polyhedron information.
-By default, these files are available in the directory: `ExaDEMOutputDir/ParaviewOutputFiles/` under the format `obb_%010d.pvtp`.
-The fields associated with OBBs are the polyhedron id and type.
+By default, these files are available in the directory `ExaDEMOutputDir/ParaviewOutputFiles/` under the format `obb_%010d.pvtp`.
+The fields associated with OBBs are the polyhedron ID and type.

 * `write_paraview_obb_particle`:
    * `basedir` : Name of the directory where paraview files will be written
    * `basename` : Name of paraview file, there is no default name.
 Default is "obb".
-   * `timestep` : Current simulation time, is defined.
+   * `timestep` : Current simulation time is defined.

 .. note::
-  This operator is called after `write_paraview_generic` and is trigerred by `simulation_paraview_frequency` called into the global operator.
+  This operator is called after `write_paraview_generic` and is triggered by `simulation_paraview_frequency` called into the global operator.

 .. warning::
   This operator doesn't work for simulations with spheres.